 This information was reviewed during a set research cycle.
 As such, certain company information may be updated following the close of a research cycle, or shortly after a benchmark is published.

-The selected 98 publicly traded companies were chosen on the basis of their size (market capitalisation) and revenues, as well as geographic and industry balance.
-For the full list of companies see the Key Findings Report, which includes the scope of business relationship that they were assessed against.
+The selected 101 publicly traded companies were chosen on the basis of their size (market capitalisation) and revenues, as well as geographic and industry balance.
+For the full list of companies see Annex 1 in the 2018 Key Findings Report, which includes the scope of business relationship that they were assessed against.

 International and Industry - Specific Standards